 Quite a few years ago a friend of mine, Rhonda, asked me to design a golf car seat cover for her.
 She wanted to give it to her friend Leonne who would give it to her husband Joe for his birthday.
-I found their favourite colours and the picture above shows Rhonda with the finished burgundy and gold golf car seat cover.
+I found their favorite colors and Joe was really please with his gift.

 I have always shared whatever ideas I have had that could help one and all.
-With the Christmas season right around the corner, and many trying to make the holidays more meaningful, I’m sharing my design for how you can make a golf car seat cover as a gift for someone you love.
+So now I’m sharing my design for how you can make a golf car seat cover as a gift for someone you love.
 I know they’ll appreciate it — I appreciate mine.

 I have been making golf car seat covers for many years and every one I have given as a gift has been more than slightly appreciated.
 On a hot day, they keep you from sticking to the vinyl or leather seat — or from burning your legs if you’re wearing shorts or a skort.
 Then, when it’s cold outside, there is nothing nicer than sitting on a cosy golf seat cover, avoiding that chill going up your spine to the tips of your fingers.

 Think about how many people you know that golf and get busy with this project.
 Head to the store and buy the materials you need.
-Take out that sewing machine and make as many seat covers as you have time to do between now and Christmas or any other holiday or occasion you celebrate or exchange gifts.
+Take out that sewing machine and make as many seat covers as you have time to do this year for your relatives or friends.

 A gift of a golf car seat cover will be appreciated for years.